Skip to content

 Moderate; grooming needed

-especially for tail and mane
+especially for the tail and mane

 Ragdolls are among the most adaptable breeds when it comes to living with dogs.